Developmental Psychology is a fascinating field of study that investigates the

 -

-physical deterioration, reflecting key parts of the theories of
+deterioration, reflecting key parts of the theories of developmental

-and give an organized perspective on how people develop all through
+an organized perspective on how people develop all through their lifespan.

 Research Methods in Developmental Psychology